stuffnting/gutenberg-block-examples/src/meta-block-inspector/README.md

-# Meta Simple
+# Meta Block Inspector

 ## Description

-This example adds a block that contains a `TextControl` component, which is used to enter a value for the post meta.
-The meta is then used on the front-end, using the `the_content` filter.
+This example adds a block that displays the date-time that is entered via a date-picker in the Block Inspector.
+The chosen date-time is saved as post meta, and displayed on the front-end using a callback function.

 ## In this code

-**`meta-simple.php`**
+**`meta-block-inspector.php`**

 - Registers the block.
-- Fetches the meta key from `meta-simple.metafield.json`.
+- Fetches the meta key from `meta-block-inspector.metafield.json`.
 - Registers the meta filed.
-- Adds a `the_content` filter to use the meta on the front-end.
+- Adds a callback to render the block on the front-end.

-**`meta-simple.index.js`**
+**`meta-block-inspector.index.js`**

 - Registers the block.
-- Fetches the meta key from `meta-simple.metafield.json`.
+- Adds the Block Inspector controls for the date-picker.
-- Processes the metadata using `useEntityProp`.
+- Handles the post meta using `useEntityProp`.

-**`meta-simple.block.json`**

-- Uses `supports.multiple` to only allow a single instance of the block in the editor.
-Thus, the metadata can only be set from a single block.

-      "supports": {
-        "multiple": false
-      },

-**`meta-simple.metafield.json`**
+- The `save` function returns `null`, as the meta values are not available to it.

+**`meta-block-inspector.metafield.json`**

-- Contains the key for the meta field.
+- Contains the meta filed key.

-## Note
+## Notes

 ### The meta key

-The meta field name is defined only once, in `meta-simple.metafield.json` file, making it easily available to JS and PHP code.
+The meta field name is defined only once, in `meta-document-settings.metafield.json` file, making it easily available to JS and PHP code.

-The meta key is not set in `meta-simple.block.json`, because `metaField` (or, equivalent) is not in the schema for the `block.json` file.
+The meta key is not set in `meta-document-settings-simple.block.json`, because `metaField` (or, equivalent) is not in the schema for the `block.json` file.
 Thus, its presence will be flagged as an error when using `"$schema": "https://schemas.wp.org/trunk/block.json"`.

 It is also possible to set the meta name in the PHP file, and make it available to the JS script using `wp_localize_script()`, or `wp_add_inline_script()`.
 These methods are demonstrated in `meta-callback` and `meta-attribute` respectively.